nmshd/documentation/_docs_explore/62-cryptography.md

 With the Identity's public key, the Identity's address is calculated.

-Usually, you receive another Identity's signature public key while making the first contact (e.g. from the RelationshipTemplate or the pending Relationship followed upon it).
+Usually, you receive another Identity's signature public key while making the first contact (e.g. from the RelationshipTemplate or the created Relationship followed upon it).

 ### Synchronization Base Secret Key